-2) If they only have a Ph I SBIR, or a contract or grant through an Agency like the NSF or DoE (that does not require a fully DCAA compliant system), our experts can provide the business with an accounting manual and a QuickBooks® General Ledger Template (along with a timekeeping procedure), so that the business can have a system which is compliant with various agency and FAR requirements.
-When it comes time for a DCAA compliant system (i.e., when a Ph II SBIR or other cost type contract is awarded), this system can now be smoothly migrated to our cloud-based, DCAA compliant QuickBooks® system, or our experts can bring the existing system into compliance.
+2) If they only have a Ph I SBIR, or a contract or grant through an Agency like the NSF or DoE (that does not require a fully DCAA compliant system), we provide the business with an accounting manual, timekeeping procedure, and a QuickBooks® General Ledger Template, so the business has a system which is compliant with various agency and FAR requirements, and creates the "foundation" for the required system needed in an SBIR Ph II (or cost type contract is awarded), or when a fully DCAA compliant system is required.
+This system can then be smoothly migrated to our cloud-based, DCAA compliant QuickBooks® system, or our experts can bring the existing system into compliance when needed.

 3) If the business has an existing accounting system, we can also properly format the system and general ledger to meet DCAA requirements (ReliAscent® recommends small businesses use the desktop version of QuickBooks®, as it is the most user-friendly and affordable system, and does not lack many critical components required for compliance, like the Online version).